Discover The Cambrian Way

 The Great Orme headland, a nature reserve with rare flora and wild Kashmir goats, rises dramatically above the promenade.
 Go to the top San Franciscan-style on the historic tramway, or alpine-style by cablecar.
 Alternatively have an electric adventure and try a power assisted bike ride around the stunning great Orme.
-If you prefer to cycle under your own steam then The Bike Bar in the centre of town also offer road bikes or easy to ride town bikes perfect for cruising the promenade and lightweight, comfortable hybrid bikes with plenty of gears for more adventurous rides.
+Electric bikes or if you prefer to cycle under you own steam, road bikes can be hired from Busters Cycles at a pick point in town but they also offer delivery if you’re camping on the coast.

 Back in town, MOSTYN is making waves internationally as a cutting-edge contemporary art gallery.
 And Venue Cymru, North Wales’ leading theatre and entertainments complex, stages performances by big-name players, including Welsh National Opera.

 Nell, on an adventure on the Great Orme

 Where to Stay

 Stay at: Trwyn yr Wylfa Camping Site, Penmaenmawr, Conwy, LL34 6YF